 Background: Each year since 2001, counties across the state have received roughly \$100 million in Juvenile Justice Crime Prevention Act (JJCPA) funds meant for effective programs that prevent and reduce youth crime.
 The County of Los Angeles receives approximately \$28 million in JJCPA funds at the beginning of the new fiscal year, with additional variable growth funds each Fall based on a legislative change in 2011.
 To help guide funding decisions, the JJCC developed and adopted a new Comprehensive Multi-Agency Juvenile Justice Plan (CMJJP) in February 2020, which serves as a theoretical and practical guide for funding, implementation, and evaluation to maximize benefit to the youth population served.
-To better refine this framework and plan, the Juvenile Justice Coordinating Council (JJCC) and

 To better refine this framework and plan, the Juvenile Justice Coordinating Council (JJCC) and the JJCC's Community Advisory Committee (JJCC-CAC) are seeking community input on how funds can best be allocated to improve youth and family wellness and community safety by increasing access to opportunities to strengthen resiliency and reduce delinquency.

-The CMJJP can be accessed at: Microsoft Word - 2020.11.23\FY 2021-22 CMJJP\03 Dec 20 JJCC Draft\kmb\Final (lacounty.gov)
+The CMJJP can be accessed at: Microsoft Word - 2020.11.23 FY 2021-22 CMJJP 03 Dec 20 JJCC Draft kmb Final (lacounty.gov)

-Purpose of this Survey: This survey is meant to gather information from stakeholders connected to or impacted by the juvenile justice system (e.g. community members, governmental agencies, and community-based organizations) about the unmet needs of justice-involved and at-promise youth in the County of Los Angeles.
-This information will provide insight and guidance to the CAC and the JJCC on how JJCPA funding can better support young people and close gaps in the services provided to them.
+Purpose of this Survey: This survey is meant to gather information from stakeholders connected to or impacted by the juvenile justice system (e.g. community members, governmental agencies, and community-based organizations) about the unmet needs of justice-involved and at- promise youth in the County of Los Angeles.
+This information will provide insight and guidance to the CAC and the JJCC on how JJCPA funding can better support young people and close gapsin the services provided to them.
 You will be asked about: